Projects

 With: Erik Dietl (Loughborough U) and Anna Steidle (U Ludwigsburg)

-Our first manuscript on the effects of room atmosphere on performance is currently looking for a home, so hopefully I’ll be able to update this space once that has been achieved.
+Our first manuscript on the effects of room atmosphere on performance is currently looking for a home, so I hope to be able to update this space once that has been achieved.

 Authenticity and the Dark Tetrad of personality

 Authenticity is generally associated with subjective well-being, while the “dark” sub-clinical personality traits of narcissism, Machiavellianism, psychopathy, and sadism evince “positive” correlations with more aggressive behavioural tendencies.
-My master’s thesis project explored some situations in which these variables could be related.
-However, considering the complex study design and high number of tests and interactions (and the danger of false positives), I am currently running a pre-registered streamlined follow-up in order to determine the replicability of the findings.
-As this project is neither funded nor relevant to my current research, the data collection may take a while to achieve the statistical power that I am aiming for.
+My master’s thesis project (under John’s supervision) explored some situations in which these variables could be related.
+However, considering the complex study design and high number of tests and interactions (and the danger of false positives), I later started a pre-registered streamlined follow-up in order to determine the replicability of the findings.
+As this project was neither funded nor relevant to my later research, data collection fizzled out before I achieved the statistical power I was aiming for.

 Positive interventions